 Answer:

 In animals, chemical coordination takes place through the hormones secreted by the endocrine gland.
-It can also be done by the nervous system, which is called the endocrine system.
-Endocrine glands secrete hormones directly into the bloodstream, which directly reach the specific cells.
-These cells act according to the information that particular hormones carry.
+These hormones are released directly into the bloodstream and transported to specific target organs or cells.
+The target cells then respond according to the information carried by the hormones.

 Q.2.
 Why is the use of iodised salt advisable?